On the surface, it may seem that the VPN market is teeming with various companies competing for a piece of the growing consumer VPN pie.

 This includes both cross-platform and mobile-only VPN products.
 It also includes direct subsidiaries, products or brands, as well as white label services.
 This represents a much bigger number than was previously reported in other research.

 For our analysis, we only included parent companies that own or operate more than one VPN product.
-Read on to find out who owns ExpressVPN, NordVPN, and other popular services.
+We also checked which VPN brands are owned by businesses based in jurisdictions that would compromise data safety, such as China, Russia, the US, etc. Read on to find out who owns ExpressVPN, NordVPN, and other popular services.

 Why knowing about VPN ownership is important?